Private Residence in Hermanus, South Africa

 - Spaces needed to be open-plan

-The project was designed and project managed by Nick Brits and Kevin Els of Evolve Architects.
+The project was designed and project managed by the Evolve Team.
 The contractor was KAD construction from Hermanus.
 The construction took 9 months to complete with site work starting in February 2016 and final handover in December 2016.
 We had site meetings every fortnight to inspect the building progress and to address the inevitable challenges faced by the contractor.

 The architects provided full architectural construction drawings and detailing of every aspect of the home from lighting to fireplaces to kitchen designs.
 We incorporated locally harvested, crushed abalone and mussel shells into the plaster on feature walls.
 Used local building materials such as rocks, timber and stone.
 We also used local subcontractors and suppliers wherever possible.
 The project was a great success with very few snags at the end.
 Most importantly we managed to fulfill the clients’ brief and stay within budget.